bernhard-42/advanced-angular-for-pyspark/notebooks/Advanced Angular for Pyspark.md

 ---

 **Note:**
 Angular calls are async.
-This can't be controlled from Python, so `session.get` my be called "too early", i.e. before Angular has finished its `$apply()` call.
+This can't be controlled from Python, so `session.getVar` my be called "too early", i.e. before Angular has finished its `$apply()` call.

-That's why `session.get` has an additional parameter `delay` (default 200ms) to give Angular a chance to finish.
+That's why `session.getVar` has an additional parameter `delay` (default 200ms) to give Angular a chance to finish.

-Example: `session.get("myvar", 0.5)` for 500ms
+Example: `session.getVar("myvar", 500)` for 500ms

 ---

 #### Registering a javascript function

-- session: All variables created via the ZeppelinSession class can be accessed via the `scope` parameter (which actually is $scope of the Zeppelin Session DIV element)
-- object: The `object`parameter can be defined as needed and has to be in sync with the parameter given in `session.call`

----

 _Input:_